ovinc/imgseries/README.md

 ===========

 Below is some information to use the functions available in **imgseries**.
-For more details and examples, please also consult docstrings and the Jupyter notebooks in the `examples` folder: *ImgSeries_Static.ipynb*, *ImgSeries_Interactive.ipynb*, *GreyLevel.ipynb* and *ContourTracking.ipynb*.
+For more details and examples, please also consult docstrings and the Jupyter notebooks in the `examples` folder.

-The management of file series, possibly spread out over multiple folders, follows the scheme of `filo.Series`.
+The management of file series, possibly spread out over multiple folders, follows the scheme of `filo.FileSeries`.
 In particular, image files are attributed a unique `num` identifier that starts at 0 in the first folder.
 See `filo` documentation for details.
-The `ImgSeries` thus directly inherits from `filo.Series`.
+The `ImgSeries` thus directly inherits from `filo.FileSeries`.

 *Warning*